sSisiTech/ss-vending/README.md

 # ss-vending
- A FiveM resource that adds working vending machines to your server.
+ A FiveM - QBCore resource that adds working vending machines to your server.

  ## Requirements
  * QBCore